 The government defines the middle class as those earning incomes between two to 12 times the poverty line.
-This means if your family income is between around PHP 21,000 and PHP 125,000, you fall in the middle-income class.
+This means if your family income is between around ₱24,000 and ₱145,000, you fall in the middle-income class.

 A 2018 PIDS study provides deeper insights into the middle class in the Philippines.
-Here are some important and interesting facts to know about the country’s middle class vis-à-vis their poor and low-income counterparts:
+Here are some important and interesting facts to know about the social structure in the Philippines, specifically the country's middle class vis-à-vis their poor and low-income counterparts:

 Facts About the Middle Class in the Philippines

 - Middle-income households have significantly greater access to education, health, and other services (not necessarily from the government).